About Standards-Based Reporting

 Oak Grove’s philosophy on assessing student learning aims to instill in our students the ability to grow their own learning and ultimately progress toward their academic and personal goals.

-- A student’s academic knowledge is assessed separately from their behaviors (student work habits)
+- A student’s academic knowledge is assessed separately from their behaviors (learner characteristics)

 - Students have multiple opportunities to demonstrate their learning